Making Decisions

 Notice a Problem expands into:

-- Identify the objective — what outcome do you want?
+- Identify the objective — what is the desired outcome?

-- Identify current situation — where are you now?
+- Identify current situation — where is the situation right now?

 - Assess the gap — how far is the distance between current and desired?